Updated March 20, 2026 · By Jake Embers

 Don't trust a single reading, especially with instant-read thermometers.
 Take 2-3 readings from different spots to account for uneven cooking.
 Large cuts like briskets can have 10-15 degree temperature variations across different areas.

-During my first few brisket attempts, I'd check one spot, declare victory, and slice into disappointment.
+During my first few brisket attempts on my old Weber Original Kettle, I'd check one spot, declare victory, and slice into disappointment.
 Now I check at least three different locations before calling anything done.
 Takes an extra minute but saves hours of frustration.

 Timing Your Checks